Update you browser

 Vacation periods

-Your vacation period is when you can work full time, are the period when you are not required to be studying.
+Your vacation period is when you can work full-time.
+It is the period when you are not required to be studying.

-Different work restrictions apply to postgraduate students and postgraduate research.
+Different work restrictions apply to postgraduate students and postgraduate research students.

 • Once you've completed all elements of your degree and are waiting for your results then you will be able to work full-time for a maximum of four months or until your Student visa expires, whichever is the earliest.